Part of the Communicable Disease Control Manual

 Clean and disinfect surfaces and articles soiled with saliva or urine.
 For more details, refer to Appendix 1: Disinfection.

 Encourage complete childhood vaccination with the MMR vaccine.
-This currently involves two doses, the first at 12–15 months of age and the second at 4 years of age, before school entry.
+This currently involves two doses, the first at 12 months of age and the second at 15 months of age.

 Encourage early childhood services to keep up-to-date immunisation records.